manwar/theweeklychallenge/content/blog/read-large-file.md

 I decided to work on it, in isolation to investigate.

-The sample large text file, `large-file.txt` has a total `13421773 lines`.
+The sample large text file, `large-file.txt` has a total `13421773` lines.

 <br>